Wildfire Response Plan

 residents of the Ranch.
 The BVCSD has a 30 feet easement on the road from Skyline Drive to

 the second gate and the start of Hidden Oaks Ranch.
-Grading between the 1
+Grading between the 1st and 2nd gates is

 required to make this route usable for 2wd vehicles.